ThePhobosDeimosSuite/laboratoire-0_log430/README.md

 #### Testing the project
 - Run `npm run test`

-    - Each service can be tested individually: `npm run test:product` or `npm run test:sales`
+    - Each service can be tested individually: `npm run test:product`, `npm run test:sales` or `test:onlineSalesOrchestrator`

-**NOTE**: For unknown reason, testing this project with jest doesn't work on Linux

 #### Stress testing with K6